-2. Persons with a relevant bachelor's degree from a University of Applied Sciences are eligible for admission if:

-- they have completed a thesis and have obtained at least 15 ECTS in academic writing, statistics
+- 2. Persons with a relevant bachelor's degree from a University of Applied Sciences are eligible for admission if: - they have completed a thesis and have obtained at least 15 ECTS in academic writing, Statistics and/or methodology (note: in case of doubt, they need to pass a GRE-test); - they have completed the university track of Hogeschool Zuyd.

-- and/or methodology (note: in case of doubt they need to pass a GRE-test) - they have completed the university track of Hogeschool Zuyd - Relevant non-university domains are among others: Biological and Medical Laboratory
+Relevant non-university domains are among others: Biological and Medical Laboratory

-Research, Biotechnology, Applied Sciences (Science & Life), Biometry More detailed information of the admission requirements is published on the website of Maastricht University.
+Research, Biotechnology, Applied Sciences (Science & Life), Biometry More information about the admission requirements such as prior qualifications and language requirements can be found on the UM website (Education - Master's - Biomedical Sciences - Admission requirements).

-3. Students with a bachelor degree that is not mentioned in the first and second paragraph cannot be admitted to the programme unless, in the assessment of the Admissions Board for Biomedical Sciences, requirements substantively similar to the further previous education requirements (profiles) have been met.
+3. Students with a bachelor's degree that is not mentioned in Article 2.3.1 and Article 2.3.2 cannot be admitted to the programme unless, in the assessment of the Board of Admissions for Biomedical Sciences, requirements substantively similar to the further previous education requirements (profiles) have been met.